ubccr/xdmod/docs/cloud.md

 - Starting and stopping an instance
 - Starting and stopping a storage volume
 - Attaching or detaching a storage volume
 - Instance heartbeat - This is an event that checks in regular intervals, usually one hour, to see if an instance is still active.
-This event is required for accurate displaying of cloud metrics
+This event is required for accurate displaying of cloud metrics.

 ## Details of OpenStack file format for ingestion